Leighton Meester: “You’re An Ingenue, You’re An Icon, Or You’re A Mum”

 The roles that do exist above that magic number, Meester adds, often wind up feeling like caricatures instead of real people.
 Her example, the “bitchy, uptight, overbearing” housewife, isn’t just a stale stereotype.
 It’s a limitation of imagination that holds women back onscreen — and also in real life.

 Speaking of real life: Like most conversations these days, ultimately we wend our way toward politics and America’s new president — a man who sometimes cites the founding fathers portrayed on Making History, with rhetoric that seems more befitting to the 1770s than 2017.
 Meester rolls her eyes and leans back in her chair.

 “Hearing a tape of the president saying that he sexually assaults women is pretty explicit and directly speaks to the kind of character that he is,” she tells me.
 Locker room talk?
 Not a viable excuse.
 “I think he was being himself.

 So what’s a gal to do, given the circumstances?
 “We need to continue to push, to grab back.
-When you caricature women for being strong, independent feminists, you trivialize their ideals.”
-Spoken like a modern woman who has recently taken a tour back in time and realized just how much ground we’ve gained over the centuries — plus how much territory there is still to cover.
+When you caricature women for being strong, independent feminists, you trivialise their ideals.”
+Spoken like a modern woman who has recently taken a tour back in time and realised just how much ground we’ve gained over the centuries — plus how much territory there is still to cover.

 And with that, Leighton Meester politely excuses herself from the ballroom, and heads out into the winter afternoon.